 There are several at home remedies for dogs that you may have readily available in your home.
 We recently consulted with a studying DVM who is up to date on the latest best dog practices.
 She is attentive to detail and stressed the importance of the dog’s health versus using a remedy because it is easy or available.
 All of your concerns should first be addressed with a Vet before proceeding with treatment.

-We hope these at home remedies for dogs can be helpful for you and your dog.
-Be sure to obtain confirmation from your Vet before trying any of these remedies.
+We hope these at home remedies for dogs can be helpful to you and your dog.
+Obtain confirmation from your Vet before trying any of these remedies.
 We cannot stress the importance of spreading accurate, educational and useful information to our readers.
 Below is a list of items that you may have in your home that could help ease your dog’s ailment.
 In no way should this be the sole treatment for your dog.
 Please know that not all dogs can tolerate the same medicines so it is important for you to inquire with an expert for advice on medicines and dosage.